/

 Portstewart Golf Club: Frequently asked questions (FAQs)

-How many golf courses are there at Portstewart Golf Club?
+How many golf courses are there at Portstewart?

 The tag line of Portstewart Golf Club is ‘three wonderful courses, one magnificent club.’
 Few clubs in Europe can claim to have three links courses to their name but at Porstewart Golf Club you can play The Strand Course, The Riverside Course and The Old Course, which is located a few miles along the coast.